toradex/meta-toradex-security/docs/README-optee.md

 In case of issues, try enabling debug messages via the `TDX_OPTEE_DEBUG` variable.

-## Current limitations
+## Limitation

-There are two main limitations in the current implementation:

-- OP-TEE needs a read-write filesystem (by default, it writes to `/data/tee/`).
+There is currently one limitation in the implementation.
+OP-TEE needs a read-write filesystem (by default, it writes to `/data/tee/`).
 When rootfs signature check is enabled via the `tdxref-signed` class, the rootfs will be read-only, and OP-TEE will not work because it will not be able to write to the filesystem.
 This can be worked around by mounting a writable partition to `/data`.
-- The generated OP-TEE firmware is currently not being signed, so secure boot will not work if OP-TEE is enabled.